 The functions and interactions of these wholistic levels are enormously complex.
-The poetic and humorous counterpointing quotes below help to bridge these complexities – which are to a great extent artifacts of our left-brained, analytic ways of describing the full essence of our whole beingness.
-We have subdivided whole people into various sub-categories that are convenient for discussion, research and therapeutic sub-specialties, but which distort the underlying wholistic realities of our existence.
+The poetic and humorous counterpointing quotes below help to highlight and bridge these complexities – which are to a great extent artifacts of our limited, left-brained, analytic ways of describing the full essence of our whole beingness.
+We’ve subdivided whole people into many sub-categories that are convenient for discussion, research and therapeutic sub-specialties, but which distort the underlying wholistic realities of our existence.

 When you pull one blade of grass, you get the whole field.